samrae7/GAproject-EatEast/README.md

 2 At first I had a users model which I took out because I realised that nested routes eg, '/users/user_id/businesses/business_id' wouldn't be the way that sites would work out whic user you were in practice, so I changed it to three models (business, review, like) where there is only one user.

+3. I used RSPEC to test and build my Business model at  first

 ##Table columns

 ###Business